cal-sailing/wind2web/README.txt

 The system gets wind data from a csc machine running weewx and pushes the data to Appspot.
 Once the data is pushed, it is displayed on the appspot page.
-(Jorrit has the access to the appspot page)
+(Jorrit has the access to the appspot page) Currently the csc machine it is installed on is the csc desktop in the club house.
+It will be moved to the pine64 at some point.

 last updated: 08-31-2020
 info: cyril: cyrilbiz@gmail.com